 Then onto the garlic, onions and mushrooms..

-I know, so beautiful right!
+So beautiful right!
 I love cooking!
 It just makes me so happy.

 Now onto the assembly.
 This is a great point to have the kiddos jump in and help.
 My kids love to layer the ingredients.
 It makes them feel like they really helped, which they did.
 Any opportunity to get me kids in the kitchen to start them early with cooking their own food I will take.